openfaas/docs/docs/architecture/autoscaling.md

 !!! info "OpenFaaS Pro feature"
     This feature is included for [OpenFaaS Pro](/openfaas-pro/introduction) customers, and is designed for commercial use and production systems.

-The [OpenFaaS Pro](/openfaas-pro/introduction/) Scaler scales functions horizontally between a minimum and maximum number of replicas, or to zero.
+The [OpenFaaS Pro](/openfaas-pro/introduction/) Autoscaler scales functions horizontally between a minimum and maximum number of replicas, or to zero.

 Watch Alex's overview of auto-scaling in OpenFaaS at KubeCon: